nwpointer/crowdtilt-api/README.md

 ```

-alternatively you can also git clone it into your projects directory OR add it as as submodule
+alternatively you can also git clone it into your projects directory or add it as as submodule

 ```
 git clone https://github.com/nwpointer/crowdtilt-api.git crowdtilt